Rear-engine, rear-wheel-drive layout: History

 A range of sports road cars and racing cars with the RR layout was produced by the French company Alpine.
 These had bodies made of composite materials and used mechanical components made by Renault.
 (Alpine was eventually acquired by Renault; the A610 was a Renault product that used the Alpine name.)

-Early cars using the RR layout included the Tucker, Volkswagen Beetle, Porsche 356, Chevrolet Corvair, NSU Prinz and Hino Contessa.
+Early cars using the RR layout included the Tucker, Volkswagen Beetle, Porsche 356, Chevrolet Corvair, NSU Prinz, ZAZ Zaporozhets and Hino Contessa.

 Present day

-Examples of modern combustion engine cars using the layout include the Porsche 911, Mitsubishi i, Smart Forfour, and Renault Twingo.

-Many modern electric cars use an RR layout for base variants with a single motor due to the low weight and cooling requirements of the electric motor.
-The Tesla Cybertruck and GMC Hummer EV will also use this layout for their base variants.
+Many modern electric cars use an RR layout for base variants with a single motor due to the low weight and cooling requirements of the electric motor; notably the Tesla Model 3, Tesla Cybertruck and GMC Hummer EV also use this layout for their base variants.

 Most modern heavy duty buses use an extreme RR layout.
 In transit buses this can be used to make a very low floor level in the first two-thirds of the bus, thus making disabled access much easier.

-Most tour buses and coaches also employ a similar design, however the free space is usually used for luggage, and sometimes airconditioning equipment.
+Most tour buses and coaches also employ a similar design, however the free space is usually used for luggage, and sometimes air conditioning equipment.